How to Use a Katana Safely and Properly

 Step 9 - Cutting

 Building great cutting mats can allow you to produce precise strikes it is possible to use in real combat.
 Jodan (over the head) is an excellent place to get started.
-The middle line is the most significant on your cutting edge range.
+The middle line is the most significant in your cutting-edge range.
 The movie teaches you how you can correct your position based on the way you confront your goal.

 Tips on How to Use a Katana

-- The smaller palms need to hold the toughest, with the strain falling the hand up before your index finger is merely resting on the hilt, instead of grasping in any way.
-After swinging, the left side must be implementing a drawing movement while the proper should be directing the left.
+- The smaller palms need to hold the toughest, with the strain falling the hand up before your index finger is merely resting on the hilt instead of grasping in any way.
+After swinging, the left side must implement a drawing movement while the proper should be directed to the left.
 As you rotate, then tighten your grip by turning your palms to the handle that locks it in position.
 If done correctly, this will produce a slashing and sawing motion concurrently.

-- Search for a person to train, this helps tremendously in sparring.
+- Search for a person to train, and this helps tremendously in sparring.

 - Take care when cleaning your sword - cover total attention and keep any discussions after you're finished.
 Individuals might understand.